ga-dc/js1/03-07-installfest/readme.md

     npm install npm -g
     ```

-6. __Install Sublime Text 3__
+6. __Install Atom__

-    Sublime Text can be found [here](http://www.sublimetext.com/3), but you are free to use any code editor that you are comfortable with.
-Another popular choice is [Atom](http://atom.io).
+    [Atom](http://atom.io) - you are free to use any code editor that you are comfortable with.
+Another popular choice is  Sublime Text and can be found [here](http://www.sublimetext.com/3).

 Once complete, please raise your hand and ask a member of the instructional team to verify that the installation was successful.